RandyAikins/Python/README.md

 # Python_fundamentals

-This respository is contains some basic coding practised on basic Python concepts
+This respository is for some basic Python codes from the fundamental topics
+* Data Types
+* Control flow: if_elif_else, for loop and while loop, continue, break, and pass
+* Functions